 - c.
-Such token assertions should support specification of derived keys. - 4.
+Such token assertions should support specification of derived teys. - 4.
 An abstraction for describing some of the common security usage patterns called security policy bindings. - a.
 Such an abstraction should contain a description of the required and optional elements of such a security policy binding, including minimal token requirements, necessary key transfer mechanism, structure and contents of elements in wsse:security header, and correlation mechanisms. - b.
 Such a binding framework should also include properties for describing algorithm suite to be used, whether a timestamp should be included, signature/encryption ordering in the message, whether signatures are encrypted, and whether the signing token should also be covered by the signature. - c.
 Specific security policy binding assertions for the patterns where transport is used, where a symmetric key token is used for message security or where an asymmetric key token pair is used for message security. - 5.
 A mechanism for specifying additional token types that provide additional claims, called supporting token assertions.
 Such a mechanism should support the following cases: - a.
 When additional tokens are used to sign additional parts of the message - b.
 When additional tokens are signed by the primary signature token - c.
 When additional tokens sign the primary signature - d.
-When additional tokens sign the primary signature and are signed by the primary signature token - signed by the primary signature token 6.
-A mechanism for specifying token referencing and token issuance called WSS assertions and Trust assertions that meet the referencing - 271 mechanisms and properties defined in OASIS Web Services - Security 1.0 (and associated token profiles) [1], OASIS Web - Services Security 1.1 (and associated token profiles) [6], in WS-Trust - 274 [3] and WS-SecureConversation [2].
-Such a mechanism should - 275 include:
+When additional tokens sign the primary signature and are signed by the primary signature token - 6.
+A mechanism for specifying token referencing and token issuance called WSS assertions and Trust assertions that meet the referencing - 272 mechanisms and properties defined in OASIS Web Services - Security 1.0 (and associated token profiles) [1], OASIS Web - Services Security 1.1 (and associated token profiles) [6], in WS-Trust - 275 [3] and WS-SecureConversation [2].
+Such a mechanism should - 276 include:

+- 277 a.
+Properties for indicating the Web Services Security 1.0 [1] defined - 278 reference mechanism to use - b.
+Properties for indicating the Web Services Security 1.1 [6]

+defined reference mechanism to use including thumbprint reference and encryptedkey reference

+- c.
+Signature confirmation requirement - d.
+Properties for indicating the type of challenges required (as defined in WS-Trust [3]) - e.
+Properties for indicating the type of entropy mechanism required in a negotiation sequence (as defined in WS-Trust [3])

+Deleted: on

-- a.
-Properties for indicating the Web Services Security 1.0 [1] defined reference mechanism to use - b.
-Properties for indicating the Web Services Security 1.1 [6] defined reference mechanism to use including thumbprint reference and encryptedkey reference 280 c.
-Signature confirmation requirement 281 d.
-Properties for indicating the type of challenges required (as 282 defined in WS-Trust [3]) 283 e.
-Properties for indication the type of entropy mechanism 284 required in a negotiation sequence (as defined in WS-Trust [3]) 285 286 General Notes on Scope 287 288 The output specifications will uphold the basic principles of other 289 Web services specifications of independence and composition and be 290 composable with the other specifications in the Web services 291 architecture, such as the specifications listed in the References 292 293 section, numbers 1, 5-12 and 18-20.
-The TC will also take into consideration the following specifications/works listed in the 294 References section, numbers 13, 14, 15 and 16.
-295 If any of the above specifications is outside of a standardization 296 process at the time this TC moves to ratify its deliverables, or is not 297 298 far enough along in the standardization process, any normative references to it in the TC output will be expressed in an abstract 299 manner, and the incarnation will be left at that time as an exercise in 300 interoperability.
-301 While composition with other specifications is a goal of the TC, it is 302 also a goal to leave the specifics of how that composition is achieved 303 outside the scope of this TC.
-304 Each of the protocol elements will use implementation and language 305 neutral XML formats defined in XML Schema [17].
-306 307
+General Notes on Scope

+The output specifications will uphold the basic principles of other Web services specifications of independence and composition and be composable with the other specifications in the Web services architecture, such as the specifications listed in the References section, numbers 1, 5-12 and 18-20.
+The TC will also take into 294 consideration the following specifications/works listed in the 295

+References section, numbers 13, 14, 15 and 16.
+296

+If any of the above specifications is outside of a standardization 297 far enough along in the standardization process, any normative 299 300 references to it in the TC output will be expressed in an abstract manner, and the incarnation will be left at that time as an exercise in 301 interoperability.
+302

+298 process at the time this TC moves to ratify its deliverables, or is not

+While composition with other specifications is a goal of the TC, it is 303 also a goal to leave the specifics of how that composition is achieved 304 305 outside the scope of this TC.

+Each of the protocol elements will use implementation and language 306 neutral XML formats defined in XML Schema [17].
+307 then it will be deemed to be out of scope.
+314